Best Buy

 Acquisition in 2006

 Jiangsu Five Star Appliance Co., Ltd. is a prominent retailer of household appliances and consumer electronics in China, ranking as the fourth-largest in the sector.
-Founded in 1998 and headquartered in Nanjing, the company operates a chain of retail stores that offer a diverse range of products, including air-conditioning units, audio and video equipment, general appliances, and digital communication devices.
-In addition to its physical stores, Five Star maintains an online presence and implements industry-leading loyalty programs to enhance the shopping experience for customers.
-As of July 2020, Jiangsu Five Star Appliance operates as a subsidiary of JD.com, Inc.
+Founded in 1998 and headquartered in Nanjing, the company operates a chain of retail stores that offer a diverse range of products, including air-conditioning units, audio and video equipment, and digital communication devices.
+In addition to its physical retail presence, Jiangsu Five Star Appliance also maintains an online platform and implements loyalty programs to enhance customer engagement and satisfaction.
+As of 2020, it functions as a subsidiary of JD.com, Inc.

 Pacific Sales